Triboluminescence

 Triboluminescence is a phenomenon in which light is generated when a material is mechanically pulled apart, ripped, scratched, crushed, or rubbed (see tribology).
-The phenomenon is not fully understood, but appears to be caused by the separation and reunification of static electrical charges.
+The phenomenon is not fully understood but appears in most cases to be caused by the separation and reunification of static electric charges, see also triboelectric effect.
 The term comes from the Greek τρίβειν ("to rub"; see tribology) and the Latin lumen (light).
 Triboluminescence can be observed when breaking sugar crystals and peeling adhesive tapes.

-Triboluminescence is often used as a synonym for fractoluminescence (a term sometimes used when referring only to light emitted from fractured crystals).
-Triboluminescence differs from piezoluminescence in that a piezoluminescent material emits light when it is deformed, as opposed to broken.
+Triboluminescence is often a synonym for fractoluminescence (a term mainly used when referring only to light emitted from fractured crystals).
+Triboluminescence differs from piezoluminescence in that a piezoluminescent material emits light when deformed, as opposed to broken.
 These are examples of mechanoluminescence, which is luminescence resulting from any mechanical action on a solid.

 History

-Uncompahgre Ute indigenous people
+Quartz rattlers of the Uncompahgre Ute indigenous people

 The Uncompahgre Ute indigenous people from Central Colorado are one of the first documented groups of people in the world credited with the application of mechanoluminescence involving the use of quartz crystals to generate light.
-The Ute constructed special ceremonial rattles made from buffalo rawhide which they filled with clear quartz crystals collected from the mountains of Colorado and Utah.
+The Ute constructed unique ceremonial rattles made from buffalo rawhide which they filled with clear quartz crystals collected from the mountains of Colorado and Utah.
 When the rattles were shaken at night during ceremonies, the friction and mechanical stress of the quartz crystals impacting together produced flashes of light visible through the translucent buffalo hide.

-First scientific reports
+Early scientific reports

 The first recorded observation is attributed to English scholar Francis Bacon when he recorded in his 1620 Novum Organum that "It is well known that all sugar, whether candied or plain, if it be hard, will sparkle when broken or scraped in the dark."
 The scientist Robert Boyle also reported on some of his work on triboluminescence in 1663.
+In 1675.
+Astronomer Jean-Felix Picard observed that his barometer was glowing in the dark as he carried it.
+His barometer consisted of a glass tube that was partially filled with mercury.
+The empty space above the mercury would glow whenever the mercury slid down the glass tube.

 In the late 1790s, sugar production began to produce more refined sugar crystals.
 These crystals were formed into a large solid cone for transport and sale.
-This solid cone of sugar had to be broken into usable chunks using a device known as sugar nips.
-People began to notice that as sugar was "nipped" in low light, tiny bursts of light were visible.
+This solid sugar cone had to be broken into usable chunks using a sugar nips device.
+People began to notice that tiny bursts of light were visible as sugar was "nipped" in low light, an established example of triboluminescence.

-A historically important instance of triboluminescence occurred in Paris in 1675.
-Astronomer Jean-Felix Picard observed that his barometer was glowing in the dark as he carried it.
-His barometer consisted of a glass tube that was partially filled with mercury.
-Whenever the mercury slid down the glass tube, the empty space above the mercury would glow.
-While investigating this phenomenon, researchers discovered that static electricity could cause low-pressure air to glow.
-This discovery revealed the possibility of electric lighting.